Sebiworld/AppApi/README.md

 You can check the default routes in `DefaultRoutes.php` of the modules folder.

+### Endpoint

+Currently the endpoint for the api is hardcoded to `/api`.
+That means a page with the name `api` is not going to work if you`ve installed this module.
+I might make the endpoint configurable via module settings in the future.

 ### JWT Auth

 To use JWT-Auth you have to send a GET Request to http://yourhost/api/auth with two parameters, username and password.
 The API will create and return you the JWT-Token which you have to add as a header to every following request: